3rd DUI in Nevada

 - The laboratory failed to perform the proper procedures in handling your blood and testing your blood.

-There are many ways to fight your third offense DUI charge, but you must have a lawyer who has extensive experience in handling DUI cases.
+There are many ways to fight your third offense DUI charge, but you must have a DUI lawyer in Las Vegas who has extensive experience in handling DUI cases.
 The Law Office of Joel M. Mann handles many DUI cases on a daily basis.
 Joel Mann will fight for your freedom and to minimize this DUI charge will have on your life.

-Nevada law provides that when an individual enters a guilty or “no contest” plea to a third DUI within 7 years charged as a felony then the court must impose the following punishments:
+Nevada law provides that when an individual enters a guilty or “no contest” plea to a third DUI within 7 years charged as a felony then the court must impose the DUI penalites: